PKPublicCode/SecuredApi/README.md

-Check out [github repository](https://github.com/PKPublicCode/SecuredApi) for the [documentation](https://github.com/PKPublicCode/SecuredApi/blob/main/README.md) and sources.
+Check [github repository](https://github.com/PKPublicCode/SecuredApi) for the [documentation](https://github.com/PKPublicCode/SecuredApi/blob/main/README.md) and source code.

 # SecuredApi

-Simple (in terms of usage), cheap (no hard dependency on expensive services and solutions), PaaS compatible and code-first friendly API Gateway solution to offload routine operation for medium loaded HTTP(s) services.
+Simple (in terms of usage), cheap (no hard dependency on expensive services), PaaS compatible and code-first friendly API Gateway solution to offload routine operation for medium loaded HTTP(s) services.

 __Current focus is compatibility with Azure stack.
 Compatibility with other clouds and 3-rd party services will be coming later.__